 mind medicine australia · Mind Medicine Australia

-Mind Medicine Australia’s Progress and Achievements Since 2019
+Mind Medicine Australia’s First Five Years: Progress and Achievements

-Our goal is to build the ecosystem for these treatments in Australia and ensure they are accessible to all who need them in medically controlled environments.
+Our goal is to build the ecosystem for these treatments in Australia.
+Everyone meeting the medical criteria should be able to access psychedelic-assisted therapies in medically controlled environments.
 Please see our key strategic objectives below.

-What we have achieved in four years with your support:
+What we have achieved in five years with your support:

 Awareness and Knowledge Building